 - English academic writing for PhD candidates

-- How to survive your PhD
+- How to finish your PhD in time

 - Making your research proposal work for you